samuelmabreu/samuelmabreu/README.md

 My main focus is on C# with .NET, but I also work with TypeScript, JavaScript, and Angular, expanding my skill set to meet different project demands.
 <br/>

-I have a passion for imagining and building solutions that can make a positive impact on people’s lives, always aiming to create meaningful and practical applications.
+I enjoy creating and designing application solutions that deliver real value.

 <h3>Technologies 🚀</h3>
 <p>